 China is experiencing shifts in the areas where tea is grown and processed.
-These shifts, in turn, can affect the quantities and characteristics of the teas produced.
-It also opens the door to new developments in tea styles.
 These factors will influence the volumes and pricing of Chinese teas exported, and ultimately shape consumer preferences for Chinese teas.

 InternationalTea Industry News and Features

 Babingtons has been open for over 125 years and even remained so during WWI & WWII, closing only briefly on Liberation Day as staff couldn’t reach the tea room because of the chaos in the streets.
 While Babingtons has temporarily shut its physical doors, for now due to the covid-19 pandemic, they are still open via their online shop and can ship.
 Read more about this historic tea house in the heart of Rome.

 While China may be recognized as the world’s leader in green tea, it is no slouch in the black tea department.
 Chinese black teas are widely used in a range of products, from premium and specialty teas and tea blends to more familiar foodservice iced teas.